pubkey/rxdb/orga/before-next-major.md

  - This could have been done in much less code which would be easier to understand.
  - Migration strategies should be defined [like in WatermelonDB](https://nozbe.github.io/WatermelonDB/Advanced/Migrations.html) with a `toVersion` version field.
 We should also add a `fromVersion` field so people could implement performance shortcuts by directly jumping several versions.
 The current migration strategies use the array index as `toVersion` which is confusing.

+## Ensure data migration only runs on the leading browser tab.

 ## Migrate assumed master state of the replicated documents

 [Quote from discord](https://discord.com/channels/969553741705539624/1050381589399470160/1143158499715588220):